 Breath of Fire IV

 Breath of Fire IV is beautiful, and probably always will be due to its animated sprites, however the graphics mix these with full 3D models, which do not hold up at all (although they appear only infrequently in the game).
 It's a shame really, because Breath of Fire IV would easily be the best looking game on the list, and still might very well be.
 Another aspect of the graphics that make them original were the 3D backgrounds, which was counter to most games of the time using pre-rendered graphics with 3D models on top of them.
 It's this process that helps the beautiful sprites stand out even more.
-Of course the graphics aren't the only thing that makes the game great; the Master System allows players to customize each character by having them apprentice under different masters found throughout the world.
-With six main characters this creates a great sense of customization and combined with the expansive story, Breath of Fire IV is one of the best examples of PS1 RPGs that still holds up today.
+Of course the graphics aren't the only thing that makes the game great; the Master System allows players to customize each character by having them apprentice under different masters found throughout the world is an original take.
+The game also stands out from the series as either a prequel or a completely different world, making it more in line with a Final Fantasy type entry.
+This is for the better, and while many will argue that Breath of Fire III is the best in the series, it doesn't even make the list here.
+With six main characters this creates a great sense of customization and combined with the expansive story, Breath of Fire IV is one of the best examples of PlayStation role-playing games that still holds up today.

 Star Ocean: The Second Story